 - To argue that you were not driving the car;

-- To argue that the way in which you were driving the car was not furious or reckless;
+- To argue that the way in which you were driving the vehicle was not furious or reckless;

-- To argue that the way in which you were driving the car was not in such a speed or manner which was dangerous to the public;
+- To argue that the way in which you were driving the vehicle was not in such a speed or manner which was dangerous to the public;

 - To raise duress, necessity or self-defence as the reason for your conduct; or